AssemblyScript/website/src/status.md

 In the meantime we recommend to do as they did in the olden days and return an error code or `null` to indicate an exception.

+### Promises

+The concept of async execution requires an underlying concept of an event loop, which browsers and Node.js have but WebAssembly does not.
+In the meantime, it is recommended to stick to synchronous code within WebAssembly or call back into WebAssembly when an external async operation completes.

-### Dynamic JS features
+### Dynamicness

-In AssemblyScript it is not possible to use very dynamic JavaScript features, like for example:
+AssemblyScript intentionally avoids very dynamic JavaScript features that cannot be compiled efficiently, like for example:

+* Assigning any value to any variable.
 * Compare values of incompatible types.
 * Implicitly convert from a non-string to a string.
 Should use `x.toString()`.
 * Assign a new property, that has not been statically declared, to a class or object.